redhataccess/accessproxy/README.md

 _Note about the `--unsafe`_: This allows the npm script to run as YOUR user... by default npm runs scripts as 'nobody'.
 This will just execute the [hosts.sh](hosts.sh) script.
 Feel free to browse that script if you don't trust me. :smirk:

+On first run you will be prompted to enter a ci server location.
+Enter this **without** the protocol i.e. `the.ci.server.com`

 ## License